 Herod has no desire to do anything of the sort.
 Herod is interested solely in killing a potential rival.

-In fact, the Magi in antiquity occasionally carried the reputation of engaging in impolitic action and not doing what the government wanted, so much so that the Roman historian Suetonius tells us that Tiberius the emperor banished all Magi from Rome in the year 19 C.E.
-Nevertheless, there is a Persian legend that speaks of Magi being present at the birth of King Cyrus of Persia, and strangely enough, the prophet Isaiah refers to King Cyrus of Persia as the Lord’s “anointed,” the Lord’s mashiach, and it’s likely that Matthew knew that story.
+The Magi in antiquity occasionally carried the reputation of engaging in impolitic action and acting against the government’s wants, so much so that the Roman historian Suetonius tells us that Tiberius the emperor banished all Magi from Rome in the year 19 C.E.
+Nevertheless, there is a Persian legend that speaks of Magi being present at the birth of King Cyrus of Persia, and strangely enough, the prophet Isaiah refers to King Cyrus of Persia as the Lord’s “anointed,” the Lord’s mashiach, and Matthew likely knew that story.

 Learn more about the powerful Persian king, Cyrus the Great